maycon-ricardo-oliveira/stand-app-comedy/documentation/AttractionFlow.md

 - [ ] Can't validate more tickets than sold on session definition
 - [ ] Must ensure validate ticket on session status validating
 - [ ] Must ensure validate ticket on session finish_at time
+- [ ] Checkin ticket can do it only sessions status VALIDATING and IN_PROGRESS

 Places